GCN: Graph Convolutional Networks

 - Simple and fast: just sparse matrix multiplication + a linear layer.

-- Main weakness: oversmoothing with deep stacks; all node embeddings converge to the same vector.
+- Main weakness: oversmoothing with deep stacks; node embeddings lose their differences as layers are added.